Frances Yung

 Frances Yung Ming-fong (born 1972) is a Chinese-Canadian businesswoman and heiress, known for her connection to the CITIC Pacific foreign exchange losses scandal.
 The daughter of CITIC Chairman Larry Yung, in 2007, Yung was ranked the 9th on the Forbes Chinese billionaires list.

 Biography

-Yung holds coterm Bachelor’s and Master’s degrees in Economics and Management Science & Engineering from Stanford University.
+Yung attended Benenden School in England before following her brother Carl in attending Institut Le Rosey in Rolle, Switzerland.
+During her school years, she excelled in a range of sports and represented her schools in Equestrian.
+She holds coterm Bachelor’s and Master’s degrees in Economics and Management Science & Engineering from Stanford University.
 She provided major support to help launch the Knight-Hennessy Scholars.

+Yung joined CITIC Pacific in 1995 and held the Director of Group Finance role since at least 2007 before transitioning to Citadel LLC.

-She is a member of Chinese General Chamber of Commerce and Christie's Asia Advisory Board.
+She sits on the board of CITIC Pacific and Bank of East Asia.
+She also served as a member of Chinese General Chamber of Commerce and a Member of the National Committee of the Chinese People's Political Consultative Conference.

-In October 2008, Yung and other two senior executives were involved in unauthorized foreign exchange deals in CITIC Pacific, which caused a HK$15.5 billion loss in the company.
-Yung was later called to testify about her conduct in the CITIC Pacific foreign exchange losses scandal.
-Yung was removed from the finance department and demoted with a salary cut.
-That year, Yung's ranking on the Chinese billionaires list dropped to 63rd in 2008, when the value of CITIC Pacific dropped 86% due to the scandal.